 13.2.4.8 Procedure

-The following clause illustrates the message flow between the two SEPPs with modifications from RIs, e.g., cIPX and pIPX.
+The following clause illustrates the message flow between the two SEPPs with modifications from RIs, e.g., cRI and pRI.

 Figure 13.2.4.8-1 Message flow between two SEPPs

 1. The cSEPP receives an HTTP request message from a network function.
 If the message contains a telescopic FQDN, the cSEPP removes its domain name from this FQDN to obtain the original FQDN as described in clause 13.1.